These Are the Germiest Spots in a Hotel Room

 "Unlike the home, the inside of the toilet may not get the appropriate attention that's needed for a proper clean," says Tetro.
 "It may not stink, but the germs will still be there."

-The bathroom floor might look clean, but in reality, it's one of the germiest spots in hotel rooms, according to a 2015 study published in the International Journal of Hygiene and Environmental Health.
+The bathroom floor might look clean, but in reality, it's one of the germiest spots in a hotel room, according to a 2015 study published in the International Journal of Hygiene and Environmental Health.
 "The bathroom floor is probably the germiest surface you're going to touch," Tetro says.
 "Although it may not be a big concern for your feet, if you have children or pets, you may want to keep the door closed."

 The surfaces in your hotel room might get dusted, but they probably don't get deep-cleaned.
 For example, the Travel Math research found that the bathroom counter has an average of 1.3 million CFU per square inch and the desk has 615,000.